Verifying Operative

 ◉ Event Handler AUDIT

 Falco monitors every syscall via eBPF with custom per-container rulesets.
-Detections route through Falcosidekick to Datadog dashboards and Telegram alerts in under 30 seconds.
+Detections route through Falcosidekick to SIEM dashboards and Telegram alerts in seconds.
 Event Handler captures all Teleport session recordings for compliance audit trails.

 ◉ Datadog APM